codatio/codat-docs/docs/using-the-api/managing-companies.md

 ### Authorize access to company data

-Once you've created the company, they'll need to give you permission to pull their data from a given source, like their accounting platform.
+Once you've created the company, they'll need to give you permission to pull their data from a given source, like their accounting software.
 There are several approaches to doing this, but for simplicity we've just covered our out-of-the-box [hosted link](/auth-flow/authorize-hosted-link) approach.

 Send the user to the `redirect` URL returned in the previous step.
 They will be sent to [Link](/auth-flow/authorize-hosted-link) where they can select their accounting software and complete the linking process.